 -What is the process for adding the baby to my insurance once he/she arrives?
-If you insurance is provided through your employer, the answer will most likely be that you will need to contact them to add your baby.
+If your insurance is provided through your employer, the answer will most likely be that you will need to contact them to add your baby.

 -Do you cover or reimburse for a breast pump?
-I have experienced two different set ups when it came to getting my breast pump covered.
+I have experienced two different setups when it came to getting my breast pump covered.
 One had an online website I ordered from and the total was $0.
 The other had me purchase it on my own and send in a receipt to be reimbursed.
 Both situations worked great.
 I would suggest asking about this before you hit your third trimester.
 When I ordered from the website it took quite a long time to arrive.

 -Do you reimburse for a birth class?
 The classes that help you prepare for labor and delivery may be covered!
-Ask what the process is to get reimburse.
+Ask what the process is to get reimbursed.
 You can also sign up for a free online prenatal class from a Labor and Delivery Nurse here.

 -Online Access.
 This is just a side note and a personal preference, but I figured I would share.
 Calling insurance companies is a pain in the butt.
 I have online access to see all of our claims, where we sit with our deductible, etc. in an online portal and it saves so much time (and sanity!) versus calling into the company.
 Ask your provider if this is an option for you!

 Hope this helps!
-Be sure to read more of our pregnancy related posts below!
+Be sure to read more of our pregnancy-related posts below!